rchillard/rchillard.com/src/pages/2018/12/03-the-brave-new-javascript.md

 `
 ```

-Come and join me on my ES2015 journey to become a code-Alpha and conquer this brave new JavaScript.
+Come and join me on my ES2015 journey to become a coding Alpha and conquer this brave new JavaScript.